MnCLosSantos/mnc-timetrials/README.md

 ## 🚦 Overview

 Welcome to **Midnight Club Time Trials** – bring the thrill of wager-based racing to your FiveM server!
 Challenge players to beat the clock, risk their cash, bank, or crypto, and unlock exclusive rewards!
-Fully compatible with QBCore, packed with customization, immersive UI, and plenty of racing attitude.
+Fully compatible with QBCore, packed with customization, UI of your choice, and plenty of racing attitude.
 **Get started, get paid, get respect.**

 ---